pqabelian/abelian-sdk-java-v2/abel4j-demo/README.md

 We can see there is 2 coins previously found in block height `397474` are now marked as spent while the last (`isSpent`) field of the other coins remain unchanged.

 Again, here we choose the `397700` as the tracking heights because we know in advance that there is a consumption transaction at that height.

-Note that, for a regular transaction, there is usually a change output.
-More that in order to keep the demo running, we point the outputs of that transaction to the address of the built-in account as well.
+For a regular transaction, there is usually a change output.
+More that in order to keep the demo running, More importantly, we point the outputs of that transaction to the address of the built-in account as well.

-Let's scan this block `397700` to get the change coin and then check the status of the hot wallet database:
+Let's scan this block `397700` to get the more coins and then check the status of the hot wallet database:

 ```bash
 bin/abel4j-demo ScanCoins 397700 397700